docutils/docutils/docutils/docs/user/config.rst

      In non-English documents, also auto-generated labels
      may contain non-ASCII characters.

-This setting is ignored by the `ODF/ODT Writer`_ which always usues UTF-8.
+This setting is ignored by the `ODF/ODT Writer`_ which always uses UTF-8.

 :Default: "utf-8".
 :Option: ``--output-encoding`` (shortcut ``-o`` removed in Docutils 0.22).